 Kosovo

 Kosovo’s National Emissions Reduction Plan (NERP) covers two coal-fired power plants (five units).
-Like Bosnia and Herzegovina, Kosovo breached the ceilings for all three pollutants, by a large margin.
+The year 2023 marked the first time since 2018 that Kosovo was no longer in breach of the ceilings for all three pollutants, but ‘only’ those for dust and NOx.

-The biggest problem continues to be dust emissions.
-They were 4.3 times above the national level ceiling set out in Annex 2 of the NERP, at 5,867 tonnes.
-This was slightly less than 2021 emissions, but equal to 2020.
-Kosova B’s two units alone breached the national dust ceiling in 2022 by almost 4 times (3.9), releasing a total of 5,314 tonnes of dust into the atmosphere.
-Unit B1 alone emitted 6.75 times as much as its individual ceiling, making it the country’s worst emitter.
+Dust emissions have always been the country’s biggest problem, but in 2023 they increased by 12 per cent compared to the previous year.
+Kosova B’s two units alone breached the national dust ceiling in 2023 by almost four times, releasing a total of 5,934 tonnes of dust into the atmosphere.
+Unit B2 alone emitted 9.15 times as much as its individual ceiling, making it the country’s worst emitter.

 Power plants in Kosovo